HCPS-OTIS/tools/templates/chromebooks.md

 Device becomes unresponsive
 Device shows artifacts on screen and freezes/becomes unresponsive.

-Device does not turn on
+Device will not turn on
 Device will not power on/screen stays black.
 LED is lit.
 Reseated internal connections.
 Device will not power on/screen stays black.
 LED will not light.
 Reseated internal connections.